popskraft/nutcracker/content/new-hampshire/nitrile-gloves.md

         These gloves are awesome for my New Hampshire shop.
 They’re thick, don’t rip, and the grip is great for greasy parts.
 Bulk pricing saves us a ton.
     - name: "Megan T."
       text: >-
         I manage a New Hampshire dealership, and these gloves are a hit.
-They’re tough, fit well, and don’t tear.
-Fast delivery is a huge plus.
+They’re tough, fit well, and don’t tear on sharp edges.
     - name: "Amanda S."
       text: >-
-        These gloves are perfect for our team.
+        These gloves are perfect for our New Hampshire service center.
 They’re durable, easy to move in, and don’t cause allergies.
-Great value for the price.
-    - name: "Greg P."
+    - name: "Tina L."
       text: >-
-        Tough gloves that don’t tear on rough parts.
-The grip helps with bolts, and they’re comfy for long shifts.
-Highly recommend.
+        These gloves are great for my New Hampshire garage.
+They’re thick but flexible, and the fit is perfect.
-    - name: "Steve D."
+    - name: "Kyle R."
       text: >-
-        These gloves are a game-changer.
-No more rips, even on sharp metal.
-They’re flexible and protect well during brake work and detailing.
+        Best gloves I’ve used.
+They’re strong, comfortable, and don’t slip when handling tools.

 # FAQ section
 faq:
   titleColored: "F.A.Q."
   questions:
+    - question: "Do these gloves meet safety standards for New Hampshire shops?"
+      answer: >-
+        Yes, these gloves are FDA, ASTM, and CE certified, ensuring compliance with regulations.
+Mechanics in New Hampshire can count on consistent quality.
     - question: "How durable are these gloves for New Hampshire mechanics?"
       answer: >-
-        These 8-mil nitrile gloves are designed to withstand heavy use.
-They resist punctures from sharp tools and exposure to chemicals, offering consistent protection in New Hampshire auto shops.
-    - question: "How fast is shipping to New Hampshire?"
+        Nutcracker Pro’s gloves are built for New Hampshire professionals working with sharp tools and chemicals.
+They resist tears and maintain grip through demanding tasks.
+    - question: "What sizes are available?"
       answer: >-
-        We ship quickly to New Hampshire.
-Mechanics and service centers can expect fast delivery to keep their safety gear well stocked.
+        They come in M through XXL and are ideal for mechanics across New Hampshire who need comfort and protection.
-    - question: "Are these gloves comfortable for long shifts?"
+    - question: "Are they suitable for chemical handling?"
       answer: >-
-        Yes.
-They’re latex-free and ergonomically shaped, reducing fatigue.
-Mechanics can work all day without discomfort or irritation.
+        Yes, they’re resistant to brake fluid, oils, and degreasers.
+A reliable option for chemical-heavy work in New Hampshire garages.
-    - question: "Are they suitable for precise tasks?"
+    - question: "Are they comfortable for extended wear?"
       answer: >-
-        Definitely.
-Textured fingertips give extra control, making them perfect for handling small parts and detailed work.
-    - question: "Are they resistant to automotive chemicals?"
-      answer: >-
-        These gloves are built to withstand oils, brake fluid, and degreasers.
-They're ideal for technicians who need dependable PPE for chemical handling.

----
+        Absolutely.
+Their ergonomic, latex-free build prevents fatigue—great for New Hampshire technicians who work long shifts.